learn-co-curriculum/java-instance-methods/README.md

    the line that declares the variable `fido`:
    `Dog fido = new Dog();`
 2. Press the debug button, then select the "Java Visualizer" tab.
-3. Press the "Step Over" icon to execute each line of code in the `main` method.
+3. Press the step-over button to execute each line of code in the `main` method.

 | Code                      | Java Visualizer                                                                                                                                     |
 |---------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|